 db.product.find({"_id": 23}, {productName: 1, price: 1})

-Due to documents being JSON-like, they are much easier to read and understand for a user.
-The data is organized, and also easy to view.
-There is no need to reference multiple documents or collections to view data of a single customer.
-The documents map nicely to objects in code in object-oriented programming languages, making it much easier to work with.
+Because documents are structured like JSON, they are much easier for users to read and understand.
+The data is organized and easy to view, eliminating the need to reference multiple documents or collections to access a single customer's information.
+Additionally, these documents align well with objects in object-oriented programming languages, making them simpler to work with.

 Key-value database

-This is the most basic type of database, where information is stored in two parts: key and value.
+This is the most basic type of database, in which information is stored as two parts: key and value.

 The key is then used to retrieve the information from the database.